mattcallanan/hiromis_fastai-dl1-notes/Lesson6.md

                    .databunch())
 ```

-This is saying "ok, I want to fill missing, I want to categorify, I want to normalize (i.e. for continuous variables, it'll subtract the mean and divide by the standard deviation to help a train more easily)."
-So you just say, those are my procs and then you can just pass it in there and that's it.
+* "Normalize" for continuous variables, subtracts the mean and divide by the standard deviation to help a train more easily)

-Later on, you can go `data.export` and it'll save all the metadata for that data bunch so you can, later on, load it in knowing exactly what your category codes are, exactly what median values used for replacing the missing values, and exactly what means and standard deviations you normalize by.
+* You can use `data.export` to save all the metadata for that data bunch.
+You can load it in knowing exactly what your category codes are, exactly what median values used for replacing the missing values, and exactly what means and standard deviations you normalize by.

 #### Categorical and Continuous Variables [[22:23](https://youtu.be/U7c-nYXrKD4?t=1343)]